iit-DLSLab/dls2/modules/plugin/README.md

 * create a sets of signal readers, for getting the module inputs from the DLS2 network
 * create a sets of signal writers, for sending the module outputs to the DLS2 network

-Upon construction, the Plugin starts executing its run function periodically, which has to call three main functions:
+After the construction, the Plugin goes in the _idle_ state and the process holding it falls asleep waiting for an activation request.
+Once it is received, the _checkActivation()_ function is run periodically until a timeout: this is the function where you can initialize your module and do some basic checks.
+If the activation fails, the process goes back to the _idle_ state, otherwise the process starts executing its run function periodically, which has to call three main functions:
 * *read()*: it gets all the inputs of the module from the DLS2 network
 * *module.run(inputs, outputs)*: it calls the run function of the module, which is responsible for implementing the module logic.
 Here *module* is the instace of your module class
 * *write()*: it sends all the outputs of the module to the DLS2 network

 From this structure, it easy to understand that the only compatibility requirement a module has to have to communicate with the DLS2 network is to define a *run(input,outputs)* function, whose arguments are the inputs and the outputs of the module.

-#### What is an input?
+##### What is an input?
 In the Plugin an input is identified by:
 * a topic to read from
 * a SignalReader object, creating a data reader listening on the topic, and built by the *buildInput* function
 * an input variable, of message wrapper type, that is updated each time the *read()* function is called

-the SignalReader object is stored in a variable of the PeriodicAppPlugin class.
+The SignalReader object is stored in a variable of the PeriodicAppPlugin class.
 The input variable instead has to be defined in the Plugin.

-#### What is an output?
+##### What is an output?
 In the Plugin an output is identified by:
 * a topic to write to
 * a SignalWriter object, creating a data writer publishing on the topic, and built by the *buildOutput* function